 The Sanctuary of Apollo Hylates lies two miles west of Kourion near Limassol.
+This large sacred complex, one of Cyprus‘s most important religious centres, was established in the 8th century BC and was used continuously until the 4th century AD.
 Here Apollo was worshipped as the god of the woodlands.
-This large sacred complex, one of the most important religious centres on the island of Cyprus, was established in the 8th century BC and was used continuously until the 4th century AD.

 The Sanctuary of Apollo Hylates witnessed major changes during Roman times.
 Until the 1st century AD, the centre of religious activity was an archaic altar precinct.
-Early in the reign of Trajan in 101 AD, the temple was given its four-column porch.
+Early in the reign of Trajan in AD 101, the temple was given its four-column porch.
 At the same time, several new buildings were erected to accommodate an increasing number of visitors to the Sanctuary.
-The complex was badly damaged in an earthquake in the middle of the 4th century AD and was abandoned.
+The complex was severely damaged in an earthquake in the middle of the 4th century AD and was abandoned.

-Covering an area of more than 15,000 square metres, the remains of the Sanctuary consist of the Temple of Apollo, the priests’ quarters, the baths, the palaestra where athletic games used to take place and a long colonnaded stoa.
+Covering an area of more than 15,000 square metres, the remains of the Sanctuary consist of the Temple of Apollo, the priests’ quarters, the baths, the palaestra where athletic games took place and a long colonnaded stoa.

 Paphos is one of Cyprus‘s most mesmerising archaeological sites and the most accessible to visitors.
-Located in the resort of Paphos on the south-west coast of the island, Nea Pafos -as it was called in antiquity- is home to a treasure trove of some of the most lavish ancient mosaics in the world.
+Located in the resort of Paphos on the island’s southwest coast, Nea Pafos -as it was called in antiquity- is home to a treasure trove of some of the most lavish ancient mosaics in the world.

-Founded in the late 4th century BC, Pafos became the capital of the island, replacing Salamis, during the Hellenistic and Roman eras.
-Now a UNESCO World Heritage Site, the site is a vast archaeological area with remains of four Roman villas, an odeon, an agora, an Asclepeion (a healing temple, sacred to the god Asclepius, the god of medicine) and royal tombs.
+Founded in the late 4th century BC, Pafos became the island’s capital, replacing Salamis during the Hellenistic and Roman eras.
+Now a UNESCO World Heritage Site, the site is a vast archaeological area with remains of four Roman villas, an odeon, an agora, an Asclepeion (a healing temple sacred to the god Asclepius, the god of medicine) and royal tombs.

-The city originally occupied an area of about 950,000 square metres and reached its zenith during the Antonine and Severan periods (second half of 2nd / early 3rd century AD).
-This is reflected by the number of opulent buildings, both public and private, which survive from this period.
 Like Salamis, Nea Pafos was severely damaged by earthquakes on several occasions and went into decline following the devastating earthquake of the 4th century AD.
-A chance discovery made in 1962 by a farmer ploughing his field has brought to light exquisite mosaics that decorated the floors of wealthy residences of the Roman period.
+The city originally occupied an area of about 950,000 square metres and reached its zenith during the Antonine and Severan periods (second half of the 2nd / early 3rd century AD).
+This is reflected by the number of public and private opulent buildings that survived this period.
+A chance discovery made in 1962 by a farmer ploughing his field has brought exquisite light mosaics that decorated the floors of wealthy residences of the Roman period.